Jerrold Post: Early life and education

 Jerrold Morton Post was born on February 8, 1934, in New Haven, Connecticut.
 His mother was Lillian (Chaikind) Post, the bookkeeper at a shoe store, and his father was Jacob Post, a seller of movie reels to local theaters.
 Post worked his way through Yale University, from which he received his undergraduate degree in 1956.
 He received his M.D. degree in 1960, also from Yale.
 He completed a two-year residency at Harvard Medical School that was followed by a two-year fellowship at St. Elizabeth's psychiatric hospital in Washington, D.C.

 Career

 In 1965, Post was preparing to accept a position at Harvard's McLean Hospital, when, through an acquaintance, he was recruited by the CIA, where he began developing psychological profiles of world leaders.
 After a career of 21 years at the CIA, in 1986, Post left to found a program of political psychology at George Washington University, where as a professor, he taught until 2015.
+In his time as a professor, he recruited John Kiriakou into the CIA.
+Kiriakou would later become a top counterterrorism officer in the CIA, and a whistleblower on the CIA's torture program.

 He was the founder and director of the Center for the Analysis of Personality and Political Behavior.
 He also maintained a private practice in psychiatry out of his home in Bethesda, Maryland.